Curry General Hospital

 Curry General Hospital in Gold Beach, Oregon, is a general medical and surgical acute care and critical access facility.
 It was founded in 1951, and has been part of the Curry Health Network since 1983.
-New facilities were opened in April 2017.
+A new facility opened in May 2017, with "critical access status from the Centers for Medicare and Medicaid Services".

 History

 Construction on the original hospital building, an unreinforced brick structure, began in 1949, with additional wings constructed in the 1950s and 60s.
 It began operation in 1951.